EddieStn/liquid-smoke/README.md

         <img src="static/images/card-invalid.png">

-    * Tested checkout functionality with coupons expired/invalid/active to be rendered in the order_details view, then deleted from the session
+    * Tested checkout functionality with coupons expired/invalid/active to be rendered in the order_details view
+        * Check with coupon "123123"
         * Applying an invalid coupon triggers alert Error!
         * Applying an active coupon triggers alert Success!
         * Applying an invalid coupon AFTER a valid coupon does not remove the active from the session
+        * Making a coupon inactive while I have it applied in my checkout, It redirects to 404.html after refreshing/completing the order or accessing the checkout again
             * A coupon is only removed form the session after a successful order or after logging out
+            * So after a coupon becomes inactive, logging out and back in removes the coupon from your order
         * The total basket price is correctly updated after taking into account the coupon and displays the amount saved and the coupon

         <img src="static/images/coupon-empty.png">